JasonLeeGit/artist-and-albums-database/README.md

 This will start the MySQL and Kafka containers

-Start your spring boot application running
+Start the artist-and-albums-database spring boot application

 Open a browser and goto,